Top 10 Megadrive Games

 Phantasy Star 4 Megadrive character montage

-The visual artistry throughout Phantasy Star 4 remains breathtaking.
-Character portraits convey personality and emotion beautifully, while each planet offers distinct environments that feel like real places rather than mere game levels.
-The spell effects are spectacular, turning magical combat into visual storytelling.
+The visual artistry throughout Phantasy Star 4 still looks absolutely stunning today, with character portraits that show real personality and emotion while each planet offers distinctly different environments that feel like actual places rather than just game levels designed for challenge.

 Genre: Beat-em-up | Developer: Sega